jon-heard/obsidian-inline-scripts/README.md

     2. In the left-side menu of the settings panel, find and click __Inline Scripts__.
 It is beneath "Community plugins", near the bottom.
 This opens the settings for __Inline Scripts__.
 5. Add a reference to the shortcut-file.
     1. Find the "Shortcut-files" setting.
 It is just beneath "Shortcut Sources" _(see picture below)_.
     2. In the "Shortcut-files" setting, click the "Add shortcut-file" button on the right side.
-This adds an empty entery to the bottom of the list.
+This adds an empty entry to the bottom of the list.
 The entry should show the word "Filename" in grey text. _(see picture below)_
     3. Click on the textbox, then type in the shortcut-file note's address, determined in step 3.
 The textbox will be red until a valid note address has been entered. _(see picture below)_
         - Example: `support/inlineScripts/state.sfile`.
-    4. (optional) Turning off the toggle button to the left of the entry will disable this shortcut-file, as if it was removed from this list.
+    4. (optional) Turning off the toggle button to the left of the entry will disable this shortcut-file.
+This makes __Inline Scripts__ act as if the shortcut-file was removed from this list.
 This is is useful to stop using a shortcut file, without fully removing it from the list.

         ![Shortcut-files setting](readmeMedia/shortcutFiles.png)